 Be Careful About High MERV Ratings

-Look at it this way, the most efficient ‘filter’ would probably be a piece of plywood that would just trap ALL contaminants and all the air from getting into your Windsor home.
-That's maximum air filtration, but would also be like living in a box.
+Look at it this way, the most efficient ‘filter’ would probably be a piece of plywood that prevents ALL contaminants and all the air from getting into your Windsor home.
+That's all-out air filtration, but would also be like living in a box.

-Your best bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used based upon the advice of your Bryant Heating & Cooling Service Experts technician to verify your system has the capability of moving the proper volume of air through higher efficiency filters.
+A safe bet for most systems would be a MERV 6-8.
+A higher MERV filter should be used on the advice of your Bryant Heating & Cooling Service Experts technician to verify your system has the capability of moving the suitable volume of air through higher efficiency filters.
 You generally do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family has allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.

-Filtration has changed greatly over the past few years.
-Originally, home air filters were used in the furnace or air handler only to protect the comfort equipment itself.
+Filtration has changed greatly over the past ten years.
+In the beginning, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
 The story is different today.
 Windsor area homeowners expect their air filter to save children from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!